Our Technology & Applications

 How does it work?

 In simplest terms, VeriVin’s device works by shining light into a bottle of wine and then detecting the outgoing scattered light.
 This scattered light contains faint “optical fingerprints” of the different molecules present in the wine.
-By processing this light and using a technique from the field of quantum optics, it is possible to look for the fingerprint of a given molecule and spot its presence in the wine.
+By processing this light and using techniques from the field of quantum optics, it is possible to look for the fingerprint of a given molecule and spot its presence in the wine.
 An appropriate choice of light source and sophisticated adaptive optics allows the incident light to pass through the glass practically unobstructed.

 To find out about our Innovate UK Quantum Technologies goverment grant click here.